 Every student from Year 9 to Year 13 is actively involved in planning their future learning and career goals through our college's Pathways Programme.
-Each student is mentored by their whanau teacher who helps them to identify their strengths and set realistic goals for each year, and who then monitors their progress in both their academic and co-curricular involvement in the college.
+Each student is mentored by their whānau teacher who helps them to identify their strengths and set realistic goals for each year, and who then monitors their progress in both their academic and co-curricular involvement in the college.
 The student's Learning Plan is reviewed each term.
-A smartly produced Pathways folder for every student is kept by the whanau teacher and students are able to keep their learning plans, career planning documents and career information research in their own personal folder.
+Students are able to keep their learning plans, career planning documents and career information research electronically.